Even if you were not at fault, most people involved in serious crashes find that they need to access their own car insurance coverage.

 This coverage is mandatory in Oregon insurance policies, but not in Washington.

-If you have PIP—or Medical Payments coverage—you will want to provide this information to any doctors or medical providers.
+If you have PIP—or Medical Payments coverage—you will want to give this information to your doctors and medical providers.

 PIP may also cover wage loss, household assistance, and other expenses.